DevonTheDeveloper/DevonTheDeveloper/README.md

 Student & Developer
 -------------------

 Hi there, my name is Devon.
-I’ve been learning how to code for a little while now, I’m starting with Web Development and planning to build myself up from there, currently learning JavaScript.
+I’ve been learning how to code for a little while now, I’m starting with Web Development and planning to build myself up from there, I’m following The Odin Project Curriculum and I’m currently learning Ruby.

 *   🌍  I'm based in The Netherlands
-*   🧠  I'm currently learning JavaScript.
+*   🧠  I'm currently learning Rails.

 ## Tools
 <p align="left">